Hourly Rate Calculator

 Estimate Billable Hours

-Set realistic billable hours per week (typically 50-70% of work hours) and weeks worked per year.
+Set realistic billable hours per week and the number of weeks you plan to work per year.

 4